Transgender rights in the United States: Driver's licenses and state identification cards

 In addition, a number of states and city jurisdictions have passed legislation to allow a third gender marker on official identification documents (see below).

 Cases

 In May 2015, six Michigan transgender people filed Love v.
 Johnson in the United States District Court for the Eastern District of Michigan, challenging the state's policy requiring the information on a person's driver's license match the information on their birth certificate.
-This policy requires transgender people to change the information on their birth certificates in order to change their driver's licenses, which at the time of filing was not possible in Tennessee, Nebraska and Ohio, where three of the plaintiffs were born, and requires a court order in South Carolina, where a fourth was born.
+This policy requires transgender people to change the information on their birth certificates to change their driver's licenses, which at the time of filing was not possible in Tennessee, Nebraska and Ohio, where three of the plaintiffs were born, and requires a court order in South Carolina, where a fourth was born.
 The remaining two residents were born in Michigan, and would be required to undergo surgery to change their birth certificates.
 The plaintiffs in the case are represented by the American Civil Liberties Union.

 In November 2015, Judge Nancy Edmunds denied the State of Michigan's motion to dismiss the case.